craig-grant630/Heritage-Housing/README.md

 ## Deployment

-### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
-* Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+The App live link is: [Deployed App](https://heritage-housing-cg-6cc4aa8a9f0f.herokuapp.com/) The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
+Log in to Heroku and create an App
-2. At the Deploy tab, select GitHub as the deployment method.
+At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
+The deployment process should happen smoothly in case all deployment files are fully functional.
+Click now the button Open App on the top of the page to access your App.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries